Carol Dover, President/CEO of Florida Restaurant & Lodging Association, Tallahassee, FL:

 Jane Karol, Psy.
 D. Jane is the owner and trainer of Bear Spot Farm in Concord, Massachusetts.
 She trains, competes and teaches dressage from Training Level to Grand Prix.
 In addition, she is the founder and psychotherapist for The Bear Spot Foundation for Equine Assisted Psychotherapy.
 The Bear Spot Foundation treats children ages 5-18 as well as adults, in a unique psychotherapeutic model that uses a therapeutic horse as a co-therapist.

-Tina Kydd-Felciano: dressage instructor, trainer & competitor, Santa Rosa, CA
+Tina Kydd-Felciano: dressage instructor, trainer, competitor & professional dog trainer.
+Santa Rosa, CA

 Sue Williams has been a wealth of knowledge and mentor in my life for over 3 decades.
 She was a formative influence in my developing ideology of training and instructing.